Boten–Vientiane railway: Financing

 The cost of the project is estimated at US$5.965 billion or RMB 37.425 billion.
-The railway is funded by 60% of debt financing ($3.6 billion) from the Export-Import Bank of China and the remaining 40% ($2.4 billion) is funded by a joint venture company between the two countries.
-China holds 70% of the stake of the company.
-Of the rest of the stake, Lao government disburses $250 million from its national budget and borrows $480 million further from the Export-Import Bank of China.
+The railway is 60% funded with debt financing ($3.6 billion) from the Export–Import Bank of China, and the remaining 40% ($2.4 billion) by a joint venture company between the two countries, in which China holds a 70% stake.
+Of the remaining 30%, the Laotian government disburses $250 million from its national budget and borrows $480 million further from the Export–Import Bank of China.
 It is the most expensive and largest project to be constructed in Laos as of 2021.

-The cost of the railway has contributed to a US$480 million increase in Lao debt to the Chinese Export Import Bank.
+The cost of the railway has contributed to a US$480 million increase in Lao debt to the Export–Import Bank of China.
 Western publications subsequently claimed that Laos could end up falling into a default on its debts.
-In 2019, the Australian think-tank Lowy Institute estimated Laos' debt to China at 45 per cent of its GDP.
+In 2019, the Australian think-tank Lowy Institute estimated Laos' debt to China at 45% of its GDP.
 In 2020, American credit agency Fitch Ratings assigned Laos a 'CCC' credit rating, stating that the country has "excessive debt".

 Ridership

-The Boten–Vientiane railway (also known as China-Laos Railway) has transported over 1 million passengers and 500,000 tonnes of cargo since it was launched in December 2021, according to the transport authorities of southwest China's Yunnan Province.
+Between January 2021 and December 2021, the Laos–China Railway as a whole transported over 1 million passengers and 500,000 tonnes of cargo, according to the transport authorities of Yunnan Province.
+In 2023, the railway had an annual ridership of 3.1 million passengers.

 Infrastructure

 47% of the railway is spanned over 75 tunnels and 15% is set on viaducts spread over 167 bridges.
 Vientiane railway station, the largest station on the railway, is situated in Xay Village in Xaythany District and consists of four platforms with seven track lines and two additional platforms with three lines reserved; it is expected to connect with other railway lines planned for Laos.
 The station can accommodate up to 2,500 passengers with a total area of 14,543 square metres.

-The railway is built on a single track with passing loops and is electrified to China's Class I trunk railway standards, suitable for 160 km/h passenger and 120 km/h freight trains, making Laos the first country to connect to the Chinese railway network using Chinese technology.
+The railway is built on a single track with passing loops and is electrified to China's Class I trunk railway standards, suitable for 160 km/h passenger and 120 km/h freight trains, making Laos the first country to connect to the Chinese high-speed railway network using Chinese technology.

 Rolling stock

-Passenger services employ CR200J trainsets, and for freight hauling, HXD3CA locomotives are used.
+Passenger services employ CR200J trainsets for express passenger train and China Railway 25G passenger coaches for ordinary passenger train, and for freight hauling and normal passenger service, HXD3CA locomotives are used.